LotharBezzon/LotharBezzon/README.md

-- 👋 Hi, I’m @LotharBezzon
+- 👋 Hi, I’m @LotharBezzon, a student in Physics
-- 👀 I’m interested in computational biophysics

 <!---
 LotharBezzon/LotharBezzon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.